DanielSchuette/DanielSchuette.github.io/_posts/2019-08-25-awk_basics.md

 ```

 # Using Variables in an AWK Program
-The following `AWK` program shows how to use variables in a program along with some C-like syntax for incrementing a counter and formatting strings in `printf`:
+The following `AWK` program shows how to use custom variables along with some C-like syntax for incrementing a counter and formatting strings in `printf`:

 ```awk
 BEGIN { count=0 }